 Stored in ideal conditions, most cornmeal will be good for at least a year or two at room temperature.
 Its shelf life can be extended by freezing.
 Once frozen, cornmeal will last for several years, even up to 5.

 Once prepared, depending on the type of meal or food, a cornmeal dish such as cornbread or hot cereal will only be good for a few days.

 As with all foods, you will want to ensure the cornmeal seems normal before using.

 Proper Storage Of Cornmeal

 Storing cornmeal is very similar to storing flour or other dried baking ingredients.
-Cornmeal should be stored at room temperature, in a cool, dry, and dark place.
+Cornmeal should be stored at room temperature in a cool, dry, and dark place.
 A pantry is ideal, as it will meet all of these conditions.

 Once the cornmeal has been opened, it should be tightly sealed after each use.
 If its original packaging is not re-sealable, you may want to transfer it to a sealable plastic bag or an airtight container.
 This will protect it from sources of moisture or pests.
-If storing in a plastic bag, any excess air should be squeezed out before sealing.
+If stored in a plastic bag, any excess air should be squeezed out before sealing.

 To prolong the life of your cornmeal, it can be frozen.
 Before doing so, ensure it is in an airtight container or bag to prevent freezer burn.

 Stored properly, cornmeal does have a long shelf life, but it will degrade in quality over time and can go bad.

 Cornmeal can change in consistency and even mold if exposed to moisture.
 In this case, it should absolutely be thrown out.